Copula Density Neural Estimation: Abstract

 \section{Abstract}

 Probability density estimation from observed data constitutes a central task in statistics.
-Recent advancements in machine learning offer new tools but also pose new challenges.
-The big data era demands analysis of long-range spatial and long-term temporal dependencies in large collections of raw data, rendering neural networks an attractive solution for density estimation.
-In this paper, we exploit the concept of copula to explicitly build an estimate of the probability density function associated to any observed data.
-In particular, we separate univariate marginal distributions from the joint dependence structure in the data, the copula itself, and we model the latter with a neural network-based method referred to as copula density neural estimation (CODINE).
-Results show that the novel learning approach is capable of modeling complex distributions and it can be applied for mutual information estimation and data generation.
+In this brief, we focus on the problem of estimating the copula density associated to any observed data, as it fully describes the dependence between random variables.
+We separate univariate marginal distributions from the joint dependence structure in the data, the copula itself, and we model the latter with a neural network-based method referred to as copula density neural estimation (CODINE).
+Results show that the novel learning approach is capable of modeling complex distributions and can be applied for mutual information estimation and data generation.